andlabs/reallymine/README.md

 I have a dump of the "UF924DS" bridge chip firmware version r1.08a from 2007; this appears to be before WD started encrypting the drives, as there don't seem to be AES constants in the firmware (though I might not be looking hard enough).
 I am currently up to trying to find newer firmware versions.

+## Useful Documents and Web Pages
+* **[USB Made Simple, Part 4 - Protocol](http://www.usbmadesimple.co.uk/ums_4.htm)**<br>Exactly what it says on the tin.
+* **[Universal Serial Bus Mass Storage Class Bulk-Only Transport Specification](http://www.usb.org/developers/docs/devclass_docs/usbmassbulk_10.pdf)**<br>Also called "BBB" mode.
+Some, but not all (seemingly, anyway), of the USB-SATA bridge chip manufacturers Western Digital uses provide firmwares that use this protocol to communicate data requests.
+* **[Seagate SCSI Commands Reference Manual](http://www.seagate.com/staticfiles/support/disc/manuals/Interface%20manuals/100293068c.pdf)**<br>Yes, a Seagate manual being used to crack Western Digital drives!
+LOGIC!
+(It makes sense; Seagate is the successor to the company that created what would become SCSI... it's complicated.
+Also I'm not sure whether the actual SCSI standards are freely available (or if their text is different) — TODO.)
+Anyway, even though the MyBooks use a "USB-SATA bridge", drive commands are actually SCSI commands, not ATA commands, so... yeah :V

 ## Contributions
 **PLEASE**.
 Just be willing to share this knowledge for the sake of everyone who is unfortunate enough to own one of these drives.